daveho/daveho.github.com/_posts/2012-11-14-actors-in-scala.md

 is why the **Mandelbrot** actor keeps track of the sender of the original **Get** message: that is the actor to which the final result will be delivered, although thanks to **!!** it's a special actor that can communicate back to the non-actor code that started the computation.
-(I'm not precisely how this works behind the scenes.)
+(I'm not sure precisely how this works behind the scenes.)

 One minor issue is that the future's type does not specify what type of